semkaway/ioet-test/README.md

 # Testing

-I uncluded two sets of tests: one to check the file that is being passed to the program and another one to test the function that counts the weekly salary.
-In order to execute the first test, from the root directory, run ```cd tests && python test_schedule.py```.
-As for the second one, the command is ```cd tests && python test_functions.py```.
+I included two sets of tests: one to check the file that is being passed to the program and another one to test the function that counts the weekly salary.
+In order to execute the first test, from the root directory, run ```python tests\test_schedule.py```.
+As for the second one, the command is ```python tests\test_functions.py```.